owikle/sa-uiext/README.md

 This repository includes `Dockerfile` and `docker-compose.yml` files to enable you to run this application within a Docker container that has all of the prerequisites already installed.

-If you dont' already have Docker and Docker Compose installed:
+If you don't already have Docker and Docker Compose installed:

 1. Install the corresponding version of Docker for your operating system
 - Sever for Linux, e.g. [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)